rsergio07/GCP-SRE-Hands-ON-Training/exercises/exercise6/README.md

 4. **How would** you modify the rollback automation to be more or less sensitive to service degradation?

+5. **What are** the key differences between imperative and declarative deployment management?

 ---

 ## Troubleshooting